Frequently Asked Questions

 -

 Registration is at 8:30am and there are two lessons before Break at 10:45am and another two lessons before Lunch beginning at 1:10pm.
-Afternoon registration is at 2:20pm and then a fifth lesson before the school day ends at 3:50pm.
+Afternoon registration is at 2:20pm and there is a fifth lesson before the school day ends at 3:50pm.
 Clubs and extension opportunities run during Lunch, before and after school.

 -